360macky/case-studies/site/posts/1spacex.md

 Introducing **1spaceX**.

+### What is 1spaceX?

-A web app that helps you to find all the information about SpaceX components.
+**1spaceX** is a web app that helps you to find all the information about SpaceX components.
 You can find information about the capsules, cores, launches, payloads and rockets.

+### Software Information

+- **Project technology**: React, Bootstrap, SpaceX API, Vercel
+- **Industry**: Space Exploration
+- **Work Duration**: ≈2 months
+- **Accessibility WCAG**: AA (2.0)
+- **Version**: 7.4

+## Features

+- Search engine for all the physical components
+- Information about the physical components
+- Installable on mobile devices
+- Fully responsive
+- Reduces network requests by storing the data in the state
+- Usage without sign up

 ## Development Process